 FPS Limiter Options

-The same way both AMD and Nvidia have come up with their own synchronization options, they also came up with their own FPS limiting solutions.
+In the same way that both AMD and NVIDIA have devised their own synchronization options, they also created their own FPS limiting solutions.

-AMD uses its own software called ‘Frame Rate Target Control’ and it’s a pretty good tool.
-Of course, this is an AMD-specific solution so it will only work with their graphics cards.
+AMD uses its own software called ‘Frame Rate Target Control’, which is a pretty good tool.
+This is an AMD-specific solution so it will only work with their graphics cards.
 FRTC can be found in the Radeon Software, which is designed to keep the drivers up-to-date.

 Well, not anymore.
-FRTC had a good run and it was fun while it lasted, but following a major December 2019 Radeon software update, this feature completely disappeared.
-But there’s no reason to panic.
-AMD replaced FRTC with Radeon Chill, which is essentially an upgraded version of FRTC.
+FRTC had a good run while it lasted but, following a major December 2019 Radeon software update, this feature completely disappeared.
+There’s no reason to panic, as AMD replaced FRTC with Radeon Chill, which is effectively an upgraded version of FRTC.

-Chill isn’t exactly an FPS limiter, it’s more of an FPS ranger.
-That may not be the perfect expression, but it basically describes what Chill does.
-It sets the upper and lower limit of the frame production required from the GPU, so it acts the same way an outright FPS limiter does.
+Chill isn’t exactly an FPS limiter and is more of an FPS ranger.
+That may not be a perfect description, but it essentially describes what Chill does.
+The software sets the upper and lower limit of the frame production required from the GPU, so it behaves in much the same way as an outright FPS limiter.

-While Chill won’t work the best with older setups, it is extremely effective with a monitor with a variable refresh rate.
-You can simply set the upper and lower limit to the upper and lower variance of your monitor’s refresh rate and you’re pretty much guaranteed to have a great experience.
+While Chill won’t work perfectly with older setups, it is extremely effective when used with a monitor with a variable refresh rate.
+You can simply set the upper and lower limit to the upper and lower variance of your monitor’s refresh rate and you’re almost guaranteed to have a great experience.

-However, there is a condition.
-In order to change the FPS limit, you will have to exit the game and then re-start it to actually notice the effect.
-In practice, this is really annoying because it makes fiddling with the settings to get the best possible experience way too tedious.
+However, there is one condition.
+In order to change the FPS limit, you will need to exit the game and then restart it to activate any changes.
+This can be really annoying because it makes adjusting your settings to ensure the best possible experience far too tedious.

-In early 2020, Nvidia released a new driver update with a brand new FPS limiter.
-The limiter is able to work on individual games, but is also able to be used on a global scale.
+In early 2020, NVIDIA released a new driver update with a brand new FPS limiter.
+The limiter works on individual games but can also be used on a global scale.

-Unlike AMD’s, Nvidia’s solution is pretty straight-forward and does the job it’s supposed to do.
-Better yet, it does that job without fault and that’s pretty much exactly what we need out of an FPS limiter.
+Unlike AMD’s software, NVIDIA’s solution is pretty straightforward and does the job it’s intended for.
+Better yet, it does that job perfectly and that’s pretty much all we need from an FPS limiter.

-However, just like AMD, Nvidia’s FPS limiter requires you to exit the game in order to change the settings which, just like Chill, makes this tool quite tiresome to use.
+However, as with AMD, NVIDIA’s FPS limiter requires you to exit the game in order to change the settings which, like Chill, makes the tool quite tiresome to use.

 Rivatuner Statistics Server (RTSS)

-This is a third-party FPS limiting solution that has been used pretty widely.
-It comes in a standalone version but is also packaged with the MSI Afterburner, which is a really useful tool, particularly for overclocking.
+This is a third-party FPS limiting solution that has been widely used.
+It is available in a standalone version but is also included with the MSI Afterburner, which is a very useful tool, particularly for overclocking.

-RTSS works pretty much as you would expect it to – by setting a limit to the FPS output.
+RTSS works pretty much as you would expect it to – by limiting the FPS output.

-Despite being very useful, it can interfere with recording software like OBS and cause problems when trying to run those two simultaneously, which is something that should certainly be avoided.
+Despite being very useful, it can interfere with recording software such as OBS and cause problems when trying to run the two programs simultaneously, which is something that should be avoided.

-There is a big downside, although there isn’t much evidence about it.
+There is one major downside, although there isn’t much evidence of it.
 We’re talking about the dreaded input lag.
-While the input lag with RTSS is noticeable, it isn’t much worse than that of either AMD’s or Nvidia’s options.
+While there is noticeable input lag on RTSS, it isn’t much worse than that of AMD’s and NVIDIA’s options.

-The upside, however, is that unlike AMD’s and Nvidia’s FPS limiting options, RTSS can be manipulated while the game is running and the effects are clearly visible.
+However, on a more positive note, unlike AMD’s and NVIDIA’s FPS limiting options, RTSS can be adjusted while the game is running and the effects are immediately visible.

 What Is The Best FPS Limiter?

-The best way to limit frame production is actually inside game settings.
-The reason why this is the best way to limit FPS is that an external software needs to intercept the frame production, while the game itself is able to actually limit the number of frames being produced.
+The best way to limit frame production is actually in a game’s settings.
+This is because an external software needs to intercept and adjust frame production, while the game itself is able to limit the number of frames actually being produced.

-The biggest detractor for this method is that only a small number of games actually have this option.
-The good news is that these are the games that will need frame limiting the most, like Counter-Strike: Global Offensive and Overwatch.
+The biggest downside of this method is that only a small number of games actually have this option.
+Fortunately, some of these are the games that need frame limiting the most, including Counter-Strike: Global Offensive and Overwatch.

-In conclusion, if you need an FPS limiter, you’re guaranteed to have the best results with an in-game tool.
-If that is not available, you have other options, both from your GPU’s manufacturer and from a third-party.
-They all have pros and cons, but the important thing is that they perform with only the slightest difference.
+In conclusion, if you need to limit your FPS, you’re guaranteed to have the best results with an in-game tool.
+If one is not available, you have other options, both from your GPU’s manufacturer or a third party.
+These all have pros and cons, but the important thing is that there are only slight differences in how well they perform.